What course resources are available to SEAS faculty?

 The license for your software from the previous term may have expired.
 Unless it's specifically requested each semester, it may not be retained or updated.

-Fall semester software requests are highly preferred by June 15th.
-Otherwise, we cannot guarantee that software will be available.
+Fall semester software requests are always preferred early in the summer, ideally by June 15th.

 Software will be installed and ready by July 15th.
 These dates are established so that adequate time is allowed for us to perform installations and resolve any unforeseen problems or conflicts.
 This also allows time for you to test the software before the start of classes.
 Please test the software on our machines against your specific homework assignments or have a TA do so to be sure the version we have installed works correctly.